How to Merge Photos into an Astrophotography Mosaic

 This is why I decided to capture as much of the nebula as possible with mosaic images.

 The next step was to divide the image into sections.
 I needed at least six or more of them, so I entered the number of panels and then moved the image around until I was happy.
-Telescopius then gives you the coordinates of each square section of the image.
+Telescopius contains a virtual sky atlas and gives you the RA and DEC coordinates of each square section of the image.
 I entered these separately into my imaging program, Astrophotography Tool.
 See the image below for how this looks:

 Telescopius simulated telescope view